segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 We strongly recommend that you create a tracking plan for both your Segment and Adobe Analytics events before you send any events or properties to Adobe.
 This will help you map your Segment events to Adobe `events`, and Segment properties to Adobe variables.
 If you decide to set up Adobe Analytics for mobile, you'll have to do this mapping in both the Segment settings, and the Adobe Mobile Services dashboard - so it's good to keep your options open!

-### Choosing between Device-based and Server-Side
+### Choosing between Device-mode and Cloud-mode
-If you're using client-side javascript, by default Segment "bundles" (mobile) or "wraps" (when using Analytics.js) the Adobe libraries.
+If you're using device-mode javascript, by default Segment "bundles" (mobile) or "wraps" (when using Analytics.js) the Adobe libraries.
 In this configuration, Segment sends Events directly from the client using the Adobe Analytics `Appmeasurement.js` library.
 Adobe's client-side libraries can provide services to other Adobe suites and products, however they can also increase the size of your page.

-If you prefer, you can enable the Cloud-based Connection Mode, and send data through the Segment servers where it is then mapped and sent on to Adobe Analytics.
-You enable Cloud-Based Connection Mode for Javascript or Legacy sources from the Adobe Analytics source settings.
+If you prefer, you can enable [Cloud-mode](/docs/destinations/#connection-modes), and send data through the Segment servers where it is then mapped and sent on to Adobe Analytics.
+You enable Cloud-mode for Javascript or Legacy sources from the Adobe Analytics source settings in the Segment app.

-Our server-side Adobe Analytics destination also provides support for **Adobe Mobile Services** "states", "actions", and lifecycle events, metrics, and dimensions.
+Our Cloud-mode Adobe Analytics destination also provides support for **Adobe Mobile Services** "states", "actions", and lifecycle events, metrics, and dimensions.

 ### Connecting Segment to Adobe Analytics
 To set up Adobe Analytics as a destination for your Segment data, Segment needs some information on how to connect to Adobe.

-- If you're using Device-based data collection with Analytics.js, or using a server-side library, you need your Adobe Report Suite ID, and your Tracking Server URL.
+- If you're using Device-mode data collection with Analytics.js, or using a server-side library, you need your Adobe Report Suite ID, and your Tracking Server URL.
 You'll add this information in the Destination settings in the Segment app UI so that Segment can send information to Adobe.

 - If you're collecting data from mobile devices, you can download the `ADBMobileConfig.json` file instead of specifying these settings in the UI which contains that information.
 Follow the instructions in Adobe's documentation, [here for iOS](https://marketing.adobe.com/resources/help/en_US/mobile/ios/dev_qs.html), and [here for Android](https://marketing.adobe.com/resources/help/en_US/mobile/android/dev_qs.html).